gchq/gaffer-doc/docs/reference/operations-guide/export.md

 Fetches data from a Set cache, always available.
 [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/operation/impl/export/set/GetSetExport.html)

+Note that as the Set exported by ExportToSet is temporary to access the data ExportToSet and GetSetExport should be used within a single Operation Chain.

 !!! example
     See examples for ExportToSet above for usage.

 ## ExportToGafferResultCache

-Exports to a cache backed by a Gaffer graph.
-Requires a cache to be configured.
+This operation exports results to a cache which is backed by a simple Gaffer graph.
+This requires a cache to be [configured](../../administration-guide/job-tracker.md#configuring-the-results-cache) and results must be of a type that is JSON serialisable.
 [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/operation/impl/export/resultcache/ExportToGafferResultCache.html)

 ??? example "Example of export and get with result cache"